4 days in Barcelona with kids s not nearly enough. But it’s a good start.

 PLA DE L’OS

-This artist born in Barcelona created a great many sculptures and murals for the public in public places for the joy of all who appreciate his work.
+Miro, born in Barcelona created many sculptures and murals in public places for the joy of all who appreciate his work.

 In the 18th century, Barcelonetta was a simple fishing village.

-This area shows signs of modern times and very popular with beachgoers for obvious reasons, but you can still get an old-time feel while walking the narrow backstreets of Barcelonetta.
+In spite of the crowds, you can still get an old-time feel while walking the narrow backstreets of Barcelonetta.

 While walking the boardwalk check out the many outdoor sculptures and life-size artworks!

-You can also laze around the many beaches, dip your feet in the Meditteranean, do water sports, cycle to feel the wind in your hair or enjoy one of the many seafood restaurants for fish or a good paella n the neighborhood.
+Laze around the many beaches, dip your feet in the Meditteranean, do water sports, cycle to feel the wind in your hair.

 Barcelona is a haven for street artists.
 Everywhere you go you can see proof of talented artists and creative people who have something to convey.